 Switzerland supported the update of the Guidelines and welcomes the outcome (see media release).
 The OECD institutional stakeholders representing the interests of business, trade unions and NGOs were closely involved in the update.
 The Swiss National Contact Point will hold a public information event on the implementation of the updated OECD Guidelines on 30 November 2023.

 COVID-19 and Responsible Business Conduct

 COVID-19 has an impact on companies and society, e.g. on the preservation of the health and livelihood.
 How can responsible corporate action contribute to overcoming the crisis in the short and long term?
 Good examples, such as increasing the resilience of supply chains or distributing the benefits of stimulus measures fairly, can be found in the following papers:

 The implications of digitalisation for responsible business conduct are manifold.
 For example, new digital tools can enable businesses to strengthen their efforts to act responsibly, in particular as it relates to responsible supply chain management (e.g. blockchain technology to analyze risks in the supply chain, machine learning).
 At the same time, the digital transformation can also lead to business causing or contributing to social and environmental harms in new ways (e.g. risk of discrimination in the use of artificial intelligence, and human rights risks associated with surveillance technology and the misuse of online content platforms).
 The OECD has published the following instruments in this respect:

-If no English version exists, the French version will be linked.
+If no English version exists, the German version will be linked.